Allen House (Boulder, Colorado)

-The Allen House located at 1510 Mariposa Avenue in Boulder, Colorado, USA, is an Historic Landmark Building and registered as such with the City of Boulder.
+The Allen House located at 1510 Mariposa Avenue in Boulder, Colorado, United States, is an Historic Landmark Building and registered as such with the City of Boulder.
 The structure is notable for its age, condition and for its membership in the Boulder Floral Park Historic District.
 The exterior is white-painted brick with a batten-board second floor.
 The recessed front entrance is decorated with quoins.
 Two stained-glass windows are incorporated into the side walls of the recessed entrance.
 Green shutters frame most of the windows as well as the front doorway.

 History

 The Allen House was constructed in 1939/1940 as part of the first planned community in Boulder.
 The district, comprising eight residences and an eight-car community garage, is commonly referred to throughout Boulder as "Little Russia" - presumably, due to its origins as a private, communal, non-developer driven housing project.

 In 1939, Henry Weihofen, a young law professor at the University of Colorado, dissatisfied with available faculty housing prospects in Boulder, was urged into action by University regent Valentine Fischer.
 The two men gathered a group of like-minded, low-ranking, (and low-salaried) faculty together to find a solution.
 James G. Allen, a junior member of the history department, joined with Weihofen and six others.
 In a series of evening meetings the eight families decided on a plan and selected a site for the innovative community housing project.
 The group held a drawing to decide which lot went to which family.
 After all eight families had moved in (by April 1940), landscaping of the Commons and the building of an outdoor fireplace and shelter house began.
 All of the original structures exist today.
 Handball courts that were part of the James Hunter's original Commons landscaping plan were never built.
 The community garage burned down, but was rebuilt to duplicate the original.